Castle Freak: Production

 Speaking about the film's influences, Daniele Massaccesi, who was part of the crew, stated that, "Castle Freak is full of Lovecraftian references [...] although the director may argue this point of view."
 Gordon stated that both himself and screenwriter Dennis Paoli took influence from the short story "The Outsider".
 The story involves a man leaving his dungeon for the first time in years; everyone he meets flees in terror, and he eventually sees his own distorted body after finding a mirror.

 Gordon stated the film was shot quickly; originally approached in January to direct, Gordon was shooting the film by June.
 Castle Freak was shot in Italy at a castle owned by Charles Band, which Band had bought years earlier.
 Gordon had shot The Pit and the Pendulum in the same castle four years earlier.
 According to Jonathan Fuller's film diary, filming was underway until July 1994.
-His diary states that on July 7, 1994 the crew were a day and a half behind on their shooting schedule.
+His diary states that on July 7, 1994, the crew were a day and a half behind on their shooting schedule.
 On July 8, 1994, Charles Band arrived at the castle with his wife and father, stating that they were to finish filming by July 9.

 Release

 Castle Freak was in production when Full Moon Productions was going through financial difficulties.
-Gordon commented that, "I don't think there was any money to do one-sheets [...]
-There are not posters of that film, but it did manage to find its audience anyways.
+Gordon commented, "I don't think there was any money to do one-sheets [...]
+There are no posters of that film, but it did manage to find its audience anyway.
 It's a slow process, people are just beginning to realize that it's out there."
 Castle Freak was originally set for a home video release by Full Moon on October 24, 1995.
 Gordon had expressed hope that the film would be released theatrically, but actor Jeffrey Combs commented that he felt that no distribution company would invest in a film that would be released unrated.
-Castle Freak was eventually released in November 1995 in both R-rated and unrated versions.
+Castle Freak was eventually released for both VHS and Laserdisc in November 1995 in both R-rated and unrated versions.

 It was released for the first time on DVD by Full Moon Home Video on December 16, 1997.
-Full Moon later re-released the film on October 4, 2005 as a part of its Slab of Horror Movie Pack.
+Full Moon later re-released the film on October 4, 2005, as a part of its Slab of Horror Movie Pack.
 On October 10, 2006, it was released by Wizard Entertainment for its four-disc The Stuart Gordon Presents Box Set.
-Wizard would re-release the film on September 1, 2009 and February 13, 2012 before releasing it for the first time on Blu-ray on May 14, 2013.
+Wizard would re-release the film on September 1, 2009, and February 13, 2012, before releasing it for the first time on Blu-ray on May 14, 2013.
 In between that time, it was released by Echo Bridge Home Entertainment on November 9, 2010, and on February 12, 2013.
 It was last released on Blu-ray by Ais on August 13, 2013.